Get Business Licenses and Permits in Ohio

 There are specific documents that need to be filed with the Ohio Secretary of State to form a business entity whether it’s an Ohio corporation, Ohio limited liability company, limited partnership, professional corporation, or other.
 There’s a lot to take into consideration when determining what type of business structure you want to create.
 Some deciding factors may include management structure, tax preference, and other specifics pertaining to your industry.

 The type of entity you choose will determine what documents to file.
-So if you’re in the business formation process, consider learning more about how our business formation services may help guide you along the way.
+So if you’re in the business formation process, consider learning more about how our business formation plans may help guide you along the way.

 Step 2: Obtain applicable federal licenses for your Ohio business